hamzi207/zennovahome/README.md

 Team Leadership & Mentorship: Managed the in-house development and content teams, setting priorities, and ensuring alignment with strategic business objectives.

 ## 📌 Notes
 This is a **case study only**.
-The original repository is **private and owned by BBG**.
+The original repository is **private and owned by Zennova Home Furniture Trading LLC, Abu Dhabi**.
 No source code is shared here due to confidentiality.